boazbk/tcs/lec_26_quantum_computing.md

 Quantum mechanics associates a number $\alpha$ known as an _amplitude_ with each probabilistic experiment.
 This number $\alpha$ can be _negative_, and in fact even _complex_.
 We never observe the amplitudes directly, since whenever we _measure_ an event with amplitude $\alpha$, nature tosses a coin and determines that the event happens with probability $|\alpha|^2$.
-However, the sign (or in the complex case, phase) of the amplitudes can effect whether two different events have _constructive_ or _destructive_ interference.
+However, the sign (or in the complex case, phase) of the amplitudes can affect whether two different events have _constructive_ or _destructive_ interference.

 ::: { .pause }
 If you don't find the above description confusing and unintuitive, you probably didn't get it.